asmailov/use-flag/README.md

 # use-flag

-Utility react hook to simplify use cases when a 'flag' is needed.
+Utility react hook to simplify use cases when a 'flag' value and it's controls are needed.

 ## Installation